Analysis Services Developer Documentation

 ASSL and TMSL are script languages that provide objects used in discover and execute operations.
 Which type of script you use depends on the underlying server, database, or model.

-Tabular models or databases at compatibility level 1200 use the Tabular Model Scripting Language (TMSL), which is in JSON.
+Tabular models or databases at compatibility level 1200 and higher use the Tabular Model Scripting Language (TMSL), which is in JSON.

 Multidimensional models and Tabular models at compatibility levels 1050-1103 use Analysis Services Scripting Language (ASSL), which is the Analysis Services extension of the XMLA open standard.